confetti-framework/docs/routing.md

 ## Accessing The Current Route

-You can remove the current router from the container:
+You can get the current router from the container:

      yourStruct.App().Make("route").(inter.Route)